 campus from its beginnings in Elko in 1874 through the present

-To date, over 8,900 images have been added to this collection of images of the University of Nevada, Reno.
-The scanned historical photographs include one of the first University of Nevada campus in Elko more than 125 years ago; the born-digital photographs document current campus activities and events.
-The collection is the result of a collaboration between the University Libraries and various campus entities that have contributed either historical or more recent images of UNR: the University Archives; Digital Initiatives; and Teaching and Learning Technologies.
+To date, over 11,500 images have been added to this collection of images of the University of Nevada, Reno.
+The scanned historical photographs include some of the first of the University of Nevada campus founded in Elko more than 125 years ago; the born-digital photographs document current campus activities and events.
+The collection is the result of a collaboration between the University Libraries and various campus entities that have contributed either historical or more recent images of UNR: the University Archives, Digital Initiatives, and Teaching and Learning Technologies.